has-c/NarrativeMuse-Social-Login/README.md

 # NarrativeMuseAPI

+## Description
+Proof of concept social login created for the NarrativeMuse website using Facebook and Gmail.

+## Build
-Django framework used to connect the data-model to the front end of the site.
+The login is built using the Django framework to connect the evaluation model to the front end of the site.